Towards Quantum One-Time Memories from Stateless Hardware: Introduction

 {\bf Significance.} Our results show a strong separation between the classical and quantum settings, since classically, stateless tokens cannot be used to securely implement OTMs.
 To the best of our knowledge, our work is the first to combine conjugate coding with \emph{stateless} hardware tokens.
 Moreover, while our protocol shares similarities with prior work in the setting of quantum money, building OTMs appears to be a new focus here \footnote{We remark, however, that a reminiscent concept of single usage of quantum ``tickets'' in the context of quantum money is very briefly mentioned in Appendix S.4.1 of~\cite{PYJLC12}.}.

 Our protocol has a simple implementation, fitting into the single-qubit prepare-and-measure paradigm, which is widely used as the ``benchmark'' for a ``physically feasible'' quantum protocol (in this model, one needs only the ability to prepares single-qubit states $\ket{0},\ket{1},\ket{+},\ket{-}$, and to perform single-qubit projective measurements.
 In particular, no entangled states are required, and in principle no quantum memory is required, since qubits can be measured one-by-one as they arrive).
-In addition, from a theoretical cryptographic perspective, our protocol is attractive in that its implementation requires an assumption of a stateless hardware token, which is conceivably easier and cheaper to mass produce than a stateful token.
+In addition, from a theoretical cryptographic perspective, our protocol is attractive in that its implementation requires an assumption of a stateless hardware token, which is conceivably easier and cheaper to manufacture (e.g. analogous to an RFID tag) than a stateful token.

 In terms of security guarantees, we allow \emph{arbitrary} operations on behalf of a malicious quantum receiver in our protocol (\emph{i.e.}, all operations allowed by quantum mechanics), with the adversary restricted in that the stateless token is assumed only usable as a black box.
 The security we obtain is statistical, with the only computational assumption being on the number of \emph{queries} made to the token (recall we show security for a linear number of queries, and conjecture security for polynomially many queries).
 Finally, our security analysis is in the quantum UC framework against a corrupted receiver; this means our protocol can be easily composed with many others; for example, combining our results with~\cite{C:BroGutSte13}'s protocol immediately yields UC-secure quantum OTPs against a dishonest receiver.